Initial Management of Patients with STEMI

 Healthcare providers must take diligence to assess chest pain and discomfort thoroughly.
 Chest wall tenderness is reported in up to 5% of patients presenting with an AMI, leading to a misdiagnosis of skeletal-muscular origination of the pain (2).

-The third area of concern is the healthcare provider’s failure to correctly diagnose AMI in patients with typical or atypical systems.
+The third area of concern is the healthcare provider’s failure to diagnose AMI in patients with typical or atypical systems correctly.
 Correct diagnosis is pivotal in the initial management of patients with STEMI.

 Based on research from the American College of Emergency Physicians (ACEPS), “4-13% of patients with AMI are released from the ED with false reassurance that they do not have coronary artery disease as a cause of their symptoms (2).”
 Many of these patients later suffer complications from their MI, with 11-25 % of these patients dying (2).

-As a result of these astonishing numbers and failure in the traditional approach, many Emergency Departments have developed specialized protocols, personnel, space, and equipment for patients presenting with chest pain.
-Along with these protocols, prehospital chest pain evaluation should be made by 911 dispatchers and EMS providers to begin the process of diagnosis and treatment promptly to improve patient outcomes.
+Because of these astonishing numbers and the failure of the traditional approach, many Emergency Departments have developed specialized protocols, personnel, space, and equipment for patients presenting with chest pain.
+Along with these protocols, 911 dispatchers and EMS providers should perform prehospital chest pain evaluations to begin the process of diagnosis and treatment promptly and improve patient outcomes.

 In patients with ECG evidence of STEMI, paramedics should review a reperfusion checklist and relay ECG checklist findings to a predetermined medical facility (2).
 This checklist determines potential comorbidities and underlying conditions in which fibrinolytic therapy could harm the patient.